AIBi11y/CloudApp/README.md

 The ETL work was done using Apache Pig.
 The raw data downloaded (listings) consisted of 106 columns.
 This entire dataset was loaded into Pig, a number of columns were cleansed, indicators created, and the transformed Pig output was stored in HDFS directory for further processing (cleansed dataset is available [here](https://github.com/AIBi11y/CloudApp/blob/master/Data/cleansed_listings.csv)).

-The Pig code that was used in this process is also available on GitHub [here](https://github.com/AIBi11y/CloudApp/blob/master/Code/data_load_and_cleanse.pig).
+The Pig code that was used in this process is also available [here](https://github.com/AIBi11y/CloudApp/blob/master/Code/data_load_and_cleanse.pig).

 ## Hive Querying

 The reduced dataset was subsequently picked up in Hive to populate the newly created reduced_listings table.
-A number of queries were written in HiveQL and the output of these were used within our dashboard.
-The HiveQL code can be found in on GitHub [here](https://github.com/AIBi11y/CloudApp/blob/master/Code/Hive_Queries.hql).
+A number of queries were written in HiveQL and the outputs of these were used within our dashboard.
+The HiveQL code can be found [here](https://github.com/AIBi11y/CloudApp/blob/master/Code/Hive_Queries.hql).

 The cleansed and reduced output was saved as a file on Hadoop cluster and placed under Data directory on the HDFS.
-This was done using the following Hive queries found [here](https://github.com/AIBi11y/CloudApp/blob/master/Code/Command%20line%20executions.txt).
+This was done using the following [commands](https://github.com/AIBi11y/CloudApp/blob/master/Code/Command%20line%20executions.txt).

 ## Model Creation